iiepdev/HackingEDPlanningV2-Challenge2/README.md

-# How to use this github repository ?
+# How to use this GitHub repository ?

 If you have never used github repository you can download the content of this repository by clicking on the button **Code** and then **download zip**.
 If you want you can start to use github by forking this project as a base for your project and share your work on Github.